 Cauliflower (cabbage flower) is one of the familiar winter season vegetables.
 These beautiful flower heads are brimming with essential nutrients, hold numerous health-benefiting phytonutrients such as vitamins, indole-3-carbinol, and sulforaphane that help prevent overweight, diabetes and offer protection from prostate, ovarian, and cervical cancers.

-Botanically, it is a member of the cruciferous or Brassicaceae family of vegetables and has similar nutritional and phytochemistry profile as that of other brassica family veggies like broccoli and cabbage.
+Botanically, it is a member of the cruciferous or Brassicaceae family of vegetables and has a similar nutritional and phytochemistry profile as that of other brassica family veggies like broccoli and cabbage.

 |Cauliflower head.||Colorful cauliflowers in a market.

 Photo courtesy: La Grande

 It is very low in calories.
 100 grams of the fresh cauliflower head provides just 26 calories.
 Also, it is one of the flower-vegetables that is low in fat and cholesterol.
-Nevertheless, it comprises of several health-benefiting antioxidants and vitamins, also, to be low in fat and cholesterol.
+Nevertheless, it comprises several health-benefiting antioxidants and vitamins.

 Its florets contain about 2 grams of dietary fiber per 100 g, providing about 5% of recommended value.

-Furthermore, Di-indolyl-methane (DIM), a lipid-soluble compound present abundantly in Brassica group of vegetables, including cauliflower, has found to be effective as an immune modulator, antibacterial and anti-viral agent.
+Furthermore, Di-indolyl-methane (DIM), a lipid-soluble compound present abundantly in the Brassica group of vegetables, has been found to be effective as an immune modulator, antibacterial and anti-viral agent.
 This compound brings out these functions by its ability to synthesize and potentiate γ-Interferon receptors at the cellular level.
 DIM has currently been found application in the treatment of recurring respiratory papillomatosis caused by the Human Papilloma Virus (HPV) and is in Phase III clinical trials for cervical dysplasia.

 Fresh cauliflower is an excellent source of vitamin-C; 100 g provides about 48.2 mg or 80% of daily recommended value.
 Vitamin-C is a proven antioxidant that helps fight against harmful free radicals, boosts immunity, and prevents infections and cancers.

-It contains good amounts of many vital B-complex groups of vitamins such as folates, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3) as well as vitamin K. These vitamins is essential in the sense that body requires them from external sources to replenish and required for fat, protein and carbohydrate metabolism.
+It contains good amounts of many vital B-complex groups of vitamins such as folates, pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3) as well as vitamin K. These vitamins is essential in the sense that the body requires them from external sources to replenish and required for fat, protein, and carbohydrate metabolism.